willnotwish/pi-pico-experiments/docs/leds.md

 > It takes 1.2us to send either a 1 or a 0.
 This where the typical fDIN of 800kHz comes from: 1000/1.2 kHz = 833kHz.

 There is a large tolerance of +/- 150ns on each of T0H, T0L, T1H and T1L.

+There are a few ways to achieve this:
+1. Design some dedicated hardware to output the desired but pattern given a 0 or a 1 input.
+2. Bit bang one of the Pico's output pins with a software timing loop.
+3. Use one of the Pico's coprocessors.

+Let's start with option 2 as it's the simplest to understand.

+### Bit banging in software